 Offering pre-recorded, and personalized videos as part of new construction touring will help make the pre-leasing phase very successful.
 In fact, some Realync clients were able to pre-lease over 40% of their units in a building site unseen using this virtual tour of real estate method.
 Catered, personalized pre-recorded videos are easy ways to showcase everything from construction updates to things like gym equipment being delivered or a timelapse of a living wall being installed in the lobby.

 The key for leasing agents wanting to use virtual tour technology during pre-leasing is transparency and personalization.
 It’s going to be messy and under construction, so use that to your advantage to make people feel like they are getting exclusive looks into the space.
 Create pre-recorded videos to showcase the view from a specific unit that a prospect might be living in.
 Or create a personalized video of a unit and add a voice over like, “Great news, Mary!
 Your cabinets are getting installed today.
 Look how beautiful this kitchen will be.”

-That level of personalization is what sets these types of virtual tours apart from 360 virtual tours or real estate 3D tours.
-Both a 360 virtual tour for real estate and 3D virtual tours for real estate provide static tours with no real level of personalization.
-Everyone sees the same thing.
+That level of personalization is what sets these types of virtual tours.
+Although, you should also consider 360 virtual tours or real estate 3D tours to give prospects an look into the different floorplans that will soon be available.
+Both a 360 virtual tour for real estate and 3D virtual tours for real estate can provide tours to interested prospects.

 Provide a Live Opportunity

 Another way to do a virtual tour of real estate under construction is to offer a live video tour option.
 This goes beyond pre-recorded video tours, allowing for live, virtual open houses – aka the virtual hard hat tours we mentioned before.
 This can be a major part of pre-leasing success and is such a simple way to pull your larger audience of prospective residents into your space at one time.